yottaawesome/fsnd-project-1/README.md

 * Pip
 * virtualenv
 * Git
 * The `newsdata.sql` script supplied by Udacity.
-A tarball version is available in `src/sql`, or you can [download it](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+[Download it](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).

 How you go about satisfying these requirements depends on what UNIX environment you're using.
 Some distributions already come with Python 3 and Pip installed, while others come with none of the above tools.
 Consult your platform's package manager for determining how to best satisfy these requirements.